linearcollider/ILC_plots_and_graphics/snowmass2021_whitepaper/ILC500/README.md

 -----
-Projected reach of HL-LHC, Belle-II and the ILC for the dark $Z$ gauge boson, in terms of its mass and the kinetic mixing parameter $\varepsilon$~\cite{EuropeanStrategyforParticlePhysicsPreparatoryGroup:2019qin,Berggren:2021lan}. \label{fig:darkZreach}}
+Projected reach of HL-LHC, Belle-II and the ILC for the dark $Z$ gauge boson, in terms of its mass and the kinetic mixing parameter $\varepsilon$ \cite{EuropeanStrategyforParticlePhysicsPreparatoryGroup:2019qin,Berggren:2021lan}.

 [<img src="figures/ilc-full_sc_w_belle_lhc_wkey.png" width="200" />](figures/ilc-full_sc_w_belle_lhc_wkey.pdf)